-Cond Menseemant Punctions

-Potential effects dood Management Fractices adopted Mitigations over and above GMPs Outcome

-is likely to be lost to water bodies via nutrient leaching

-and artificial drainage

-channels on both Braxton

-and Tuatapere soils.
-Excess

-applied P is likely to be lost

-to water bodies via overland /

-flow on Braxton soils only. /

-/

-Excess N and P in water

-bodies may lead to water /

-quality degradation resulting

-in ecological stresses on

-aquatic life and human

-health consequences such as

-blue baby syndrome.

-Short term increase in Re-sow bare paddocks as soon as Further mitigations not required as land is flat which Adverse effects should be adequately

-potential sediment, microbial possible reduces the risk of overland flow of sediment and avoided as this is a low risk activity in

-and phosphorus losses to phosphorus when cultivating land. this location.
-GMPs provide adequate

-the environment which can Use buffer zones around critical mitigation of effects.

-cause ecological stresses on source areas and use direct drilling Riparian buffer zones will be installed with stock fencing

-plants and animals due to if possible. and vegetated filter areas .

-sedimentation, algae blooms

-and water temperature Cultivation will be undertaken to /

-increases in waterways and meet permitted activity criteria in

-estuaries
+Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome is likely to be lost to water bodies via nutrient leaching and artificial drainage channels on both Braxton and Tuatapere soils.
+Excess applied P is likely to be lost to water bodies via overland flow on Braxton soils only.
+Excess N and P in water bodies may lead to water quality degradation resulting in ecological stresses on aquatic life and human health consequences such as blue baby syndrome.
+Cultivation of new pastures on new 63ha block Short term increase in potential sediment, microbial and phosphorus losses to the environment which can cause ecological stresses on plants and animals due to sedimentation, algae blooms and water temperature increases in waterways and estuaries Re-sow bare paddocks as soon as possible Use buffer zones around critical source areas and use direct drilling if possible.
+Cultivation will be undertaken to meet permitted activity criteria in Further mitigations not required as land is flat which reduces the risk of overland flow of sediment and phosphorus when cultivating land.
+Riparian buffer zones will be installed with stock fencing and vegetated filter areas .
+Adverse effects should be adequately avoided as this is a low risk activity in this location.
+GMPs provide adequate mitigation of effects.